Need a portable afternoon snack? Try this Apple and Cranberry Yogurt Parfait with My Favorite Granola.

 Mine is between 4 and 5 o’clock.
 My growling tummy makes like a ferocious bear, eating anything it can see, smell, or steal–even stale chips left on the free-for-all counter at work.

 My solution is Greek yogurt.
 All that protein satisfies and takes me to dinner-time without ruining my dietary day.
-I will admit yogurt is an acquired taste for some, but I love the taste and creamy texture of homemade fat-free Greek yogurt although I never eat it plain.
+I will admit yogurt is an acquired taste for some, but I love the taste and creamy texture of homemade fat-free Greek yogurt although I never eat it without some flavoring.

-I need additives–like fruit, granola, cream of coconut, vanilla bean paste, etc. Apple-Cranberry Yogurt Parfait is just the latest in my collection of Greek yogurt variations.
+I need additives–like fruit, granola, cream of coconut, vanilla bean paste, etc. Apple and Cranberry Yogurt Parfait is just the latest in my collection of Greek yogurt variations.

 To make this, you could buy apple pie filling in a can, yogurt in a plastic carton and granola out of a cardboard box.
 But at my house, I start with this “Apples in a Bag” recipe with 1/4 cup dried cranberries substituted for the raisins.

 Finally, a scant tablespoon of my favorite homemade granola on top adds a satisfying crunch.
 (Don’t be thinking I’m some kind of Martha Stewart.
 It’s all easy to make ahead and in quantity.)

 “Apples in a Bag“–an easy, low-calorie way to cook apples.

 Because I take this to work, I construct the parfaits in 6-ounce Mason jars with a lid to make the whole thing portable.
 Store the granola in a separate container if you don’t plan to eat it immediately.

 In case you’re looking for a good granola recipe, this is my favorite as of late.